 Come one, come all.
-Use these 5 tips to plan a flawless family-friendly event.
+Use these 5 tips to plan a flawless family-friendly event

-On top of that, these events are also a great way to promote company values such as work-life balance, inclusivity and community.
-Plus, bringing families together for an event can be just plain fun.
+On top of that, these events are also a great way to promote company values, such as work-life balance, inclusivity and community.
+(Plus, bringing families together for an event can be just plain fun!)

 Provide child care during meetings.
 Set up a child care service at the venue to relieve parents of the pressure of finding reliable babysitters.
 Arrange for full- or half-day child care in a designated kids’ zone that features movies, games and other activities to keep the younger set entertained.

 Provide kid-friendly treats.
 Make your younger guests feel welcome at events catered to adults with a few special touches, such as special turndown service, goody bags or a kids’ club.
 And don’t forget about the tweens and teens attending the event.
 Give them a more grown-up experience by hosting a cocktail party with nonalcoholic beverages and entertainment.

 Promote nearby attractions.
 Events can serve as vacations for some families, so let them take advantage of all the venue’s location has to offer.
 Check with the tourism board about discounts for nearby attractions and activities, and consider extending the special room rate before or after the conference (or both), so families can explore the event’s surroundings on their own time.